KQM-git/TCL/docs/general-mechanics/overworld.md

 ### Grass

-* Overworld grass generally takes 2 units of pyro to ignite.
+* Overworld grass generally takes 2 units of Pyro to ignite.
 However, some abilities do not interact with grass.\
 Burning grass has standard ICD - 3 hits/2.5 seconds.

 ### Bushes

 * Elemental applications can be used to destroy or/and damage bushes.
 However not all elements are equal in this regard.
-* Bushes take one unit of pyro elemental application to light on fire.
+* Bushes take one unit of Pyro elemental application to light on fire.

 ### Trees